THE COMMISSION DES NORMES, DE L’ÉQUITÉ, DE LA SANTÉ ET DE LA SÉCURITÉ DU TRAVAIL

 “Act” means the Act respecting industrial accidents and occupational diseases;

-“participant” means a person doing work under programs administered by the Office and listed in Schedule I, except a person referred to in section 10 or paragraph 4 of section 11 of the Act.
+“participant” means a person doing work under programs administered by the agency and listed in Schedule I, except a person referred to in section 10 or paragraph 4 of section 11 of the Act.

-(3) OBLIGATIONS OF THE OFFICE
+(3) OBLIGATIONS OF THE AGENCY

 Despite the foregoing, the employer-employee relationship is recognized as such only for the purposes of indemnification, assessment and imputation of the cost of benefits payable under the Act and must not be considered as an admission of a factual situation lending itself to interpretation in other fields of activity.